-3. Mediation Service and JDBC Drivers
+3. CORBA Mediation Service and ODBC Drivers

-The mediation service is a thin wrapper around the data mediator, implemented in java RMI.
-The interface to the service consists of a single remote method that takes an SQL query, the schema name against which the query is written, and the name of the data source to be used to retrieve the data.
+The CORBA mediation service is a thin wrapper around the data mediator.
+The interface to the service consists of a single function that takes an SQL query, the schema name against which the query is written, and the name of the data source to be used to retrieve the data.
 It uses the mediator to produce a result set in the format of the specified schema.
-Obviously, the service can utilize any JDBC data source that has been registered with the mediator.
+The service can utilize any JDBC data source (including any ODBC data source via the JDBC/ODBC bridge driver) that has been registered with the mediator.